-We have sold these popular kits to professional call makers, indiviuals, church groups and even several FFA high school classes for fund raiser projects.
+We have sold these popular kits to professional call makers, individuals, church groups, and even several FFA high school classes for fundraiser projects.
 The calls for the Brooksville FL Sr. FFA class were engraved with the school name and FFA logo, students autographed the calls and sold 13 of them at an annual benefit auction.

 The calls have a walnut base and popular sides.
 Choose either a cherry or walnut paddle.
-Make paddle selection using the drop down box below.
-If you want to combine both cherry and walnut make one selection add to shopping cart and return to add the next selection.
+Make paddle selection using the drop-down box below.
+If you want to combine both cherry and walnut make one selection add to the shopping cart and return to add the next selection.

 Be sure to also check out our new Turkey Slate Call Kit, or just click here

-After the call is finished and ready to tune, use the small half round section of chalk from the kit and rub on the bare wood contact surface on the bottom of the paddle.
+After the call is finished and ready to tune, use the small half-round section of chalk from the kit and rub on the bare wood contact surface on the bottom of the paddle.
 Add more chalk and lightly sand the tops of the sounding board to roughen them up until you reach the level of turkey talk that you are looking for.
 If you need more chalk use the type the kids use on the driveways, (Brown is the best color).
-Don’t use chalk board chalk as some of it may contain wax.
+Do not use chalkboard chalk as some of it may contain wax.

-Engrave, Stain and finish as you wish, having it disassembled does allow you to stain the walnut, then leave the popular sides natural or vice versa.
-Most just finish it with a clear vanish or lacquer, as with all wood finishing a light sanding or steel wool between coats, then blowing off the dust followed by a tack rag, will give you a professional smooth finish.
+Engrave, Stain, and finish as you wish, having it disassembled does allow you to stain the walnut, then leave the popular sides natural or vice versa.
+Most just finish it with a clear varnish or lacquer, as with all wood finishing a light sanding or steel wool between coats, then blowing off the dust followed by a tack rag, which will give you a professional smooth finish.

-Again you will want to end up with the bottom of the paddle contact surface unfinished and the tops of the side sounding boards where the paddle makes contact unfinished.
-This can be accomplished with masking those areas off, or trying to stay with a very light coat around these areas and then sand back to bare wood.
+Again, you will want to end up with the bottom of the paddle contact surface unfinished and the tops of the side sounding boards where the paddle makes contact unfinished.
+This can be accomplished by masking those areas off or trying to stay with a very light coat around these areas and then sand back to bare wood.